Links on SoundGuys may earn us a commission. Learn more.

 If you want a pair of true wireless buds, go with the Anker Soundcore Life A1

-True wireless earbuds are all the rage these days, and Beats actually has a really great pair of them: the Powerbeats Pro, and the adequate, Beats Studio Buds.
+True wireless earbuds are all the rage these days, and Beats actually has a really great pair of them: the Powerbeats Pro, the adequate, Beats Studio Buds, and the frustrating, Beats Fit Pro.
 However, those come in at at eye-watering prices.
 If you want to save some cash and get something that will keep you happy until you can save up: get the Anker Soundcore Life A1 instead.

 The Anker Soundcore Life A1 has an IPX7 rating, making it nearly impervious to water damage.
 The onboard touch controls are comprehensive, so you rarely have to pull out your phone to control anything.
 If you have an iPhone you’re in luck: the A1 supports AAC—ideal for iPhone—and SBC with a reliable connection.

-The 1MORE Triple-Driver in-ears sound way better than the urBeats
+The 1MORE Triple-Driver in-ears plug in and sound good

-1MORE’s build quality is way better than the urBeats.
-Instead of cheap plastic that’s prone to breakage, the Triple-Driver In-Ear has a fabric-wrapped cable for durability.
+1MORE’s build quality is excellent.
+Instead of cheap plastic housing your average Beats that’s prone to breakage, the Triple-Driver In-Ear has a fabric-wrapped cable for durability.
 The earbud cases are a strong metal and the nozzles angle inward for a more ergonomic fit.

 The Anker Soundcore Life Q30 gives the Beats Solo3 a run for its money

-These headphones boast a 40-hour battery life and comfortable design, thanks to the plush ear pads.
+Check out the Anker Soundcore Life Q30 headphones at under $100, these headphones boast a 40-hour battery life and comfortable design, thanks to the plush ear pads.
 Bass notes are emphasized which means Beats fans will be right at home with the Life Q30 frequency response.
-These headphones use active noise cancelling to shut out the world around you.
+The headphones use active noise cancelling to shut out the world around you.
 Its ANC can’t compete with the likes of Sony and Bose, but it’s good for coffee shops and libraries.

 What you should know about Beats alternatives under $100